 Mr. Radin is the author of The Business Judgment Rule: Fiduciary Duties of Corporate Directors, a four-volume, 6,000-page treatise that has been cited in over 50 judicial decisions.
 Mr. Radin received a Burton Award for Legal Achievement, given to lawyers who exhibit excellence in legal writing, in the category “Best Authoritative Book By A Partner In A Law Firm” at a ceremony in the Great Hall of the Library of Congress.
 This is one of three Burton Award for Legal Achievement awarded to Mr. Radin, the first coming in 2005 for The New Stage of Corporate Governance Litigation: Section 220 Demands, published in the Cardozo Law Review and described as “an excellent discussion and analysis” of Section 220 jurisprudence by the Delaware Supreme Court in Seinfeld v.
 Verizon Communications, Inc., 909 A.2d 117, 120 n.12 (2006).
 The most recent came in 2018 for an article entitled “Fiduciary Duties of Corporate Directors in Uncertain Times” commissioned by Columbia Law School’s Millstein Center for Global Markets and Corporate Ownership at the request of participants in the Center’s General Counsel Corporate Governance Summit.
 Mr. Radin has published numerous additional articles in law reviews and other professional publications.

 In 2015, the National Association of Corporate Directors named Mr. Radin to the NACD Directorship 100 in its Governance Professionals and Institutions category, honoring the “most influential people in the boardroom community” who exemplify “knowledge, leadership, and excellence in corporate governance.”
-Mr. Radin is a member of the American Law Institute and has been selected in Best Lawyers in America in the Corporate Governance and Compliance Law specialty, in New York Super Lawyers in the Securities Litigation specialty, and by Legal 500 US in the Shareholder Litigation and Securities Litigation – Defense categories.
+Mr. Radin is a member of the American Law Institute and has been selected in Best Lawyers in America in the Corporate Governance and Compliance Law specialty, in New York Super Lawyers in the Securities Litigation specialty, and by Legal 500 US in the Securities Litigation: Defense category.
 Mr. Radin has served as an adjunct professor teaching corporate governance at Cardozo Law School and as co-chair of the American Bar Association Section of Litigation Committee on Corporate Counsel Subcommittee on Corporate Governance.
 Mr. Radin also has served as a member of the Law360 Securities editorial advisory board.

 Mr. Radin has served since 2002 as a member of the Board of Directors of the New York Legal Assistance Group, a privately funded not-for-profit organization that provides free legal services to over 75,000 low income individuals annually in 125 community offices located in courts, hospitals, and community based organizations in the New York City area, and to tens of thousands more low income individuals through successful class action impact litigation.
 He also served for eight years as a member of the Board of Trustees of the Stephen Wise Free Synagogue, and for four of those years as a member of the Board’s Executive Committee.